 The Working Group issued its second consultation in October 2014 (included as Attachment C) in order to gather further Industry views on the proposed approach being put forward.
 The draft legal text proposed the following changes to Schedule 19 ‘Portfolio Billing’ to be amended to:

-provide clarity for MPAN Report (Clause 4.1) to include Pseudo HH UMS MPANs
+provide clarity for MPAN Report (Clause 4.1) to include Pseudo HH UMS MPANs;

-add reference to Clause 5.2 to allow auditing for determining the LLFC Id requested by the Embedded LDNO)
+add reference to Clause 5.2 to allow auditing for determining the LLFC Id requested by the Embedded LDNO); and

-Add Clause 6.1 to describe the method of applying the correct LLFC Id i.e. based on the majority of connections for a particular POC Voltage level.
+add Clause 6.1 to describe the method of applying the correct LLFC Id i.e. based on the majority of connections for a particular POC voltage level.

-During the review of the consultation responses, it was highlighted that further changes to the legal text would be needed to the Charging Methodology schedules of the DCUSA.
+During the review of the consultation responses, it was highlighted that further changes to the legal text would also be needed to the Charging Methodology Schedules (16, 17 & 18) of the DCUSA.
 It was therefore agreed that a further consultation would be issued once the legal text had been updated.

+THIS CONSULTATION

-As the previous consultations were more detailed, it was agreed that the third consultation would be limited to garnering views on the proposed legal drafting and whether it met the intent of the change proposal.
+This consultation is primarily looking togarner views on the proposed legal drafting and whether these changes meet the intent of the change proposal.

+As identified from the responses to the second consultation, in order to implement the solution as now proposed, changes would be required to the Charging Methodology Schedules (16, 17 & 18) in addition to those in Schedule 19 ‘Portfolio Billing’.

 PROPOSED LEGAL DRAFTING

 The proposed legal drafting for DCP 203 is included as Attachment D.

-The draft legal text proposed the following changes to Schedule 19 ‘Portfolio Billing’ to be amended to:
+The draft legal text proposed the following changes to;

+Schedule 16: Clause 147, have all been amended to reflect that UMS LDNO tariffs LLFCs are not dependent on the voltage of connection to the DNO.

-Schedule 16: Clause 147, Schedule 17: Clause 26.2 and Schedule 18: Clause 147 have all been amended to reflect that UMS LDNO tariffs LLFCs are not dependent on the voltage of connection to the DNO.
+Schedule 17: Clause 26.2 and Schedule 18: Clause 26.2 have all been amended to reflect that UMS LDNO tariffs LLFCs are not dependent on the voltage of connection to the DNO.

-Schedule 19 has been amended:
+Schedule 19 ‘Portfolio Billing’ to be amended to:

 Clause 4.1 - clarified to state that the report includes Pseudo HH UMS MPANs.

 Clause 5.2 - audit scope to include LLFC Id application verification.